DA0-DA0/docs/docs/intro.md

 To start a DAO on its own blockchain, see (TKTK).

+## Contributing

+If you find something wrong with this documentation, please [https://github.com/DA0-DA0/docs](open an issue)!

 ## Learn more

 To learn more about DAOs, and how DAO DAO works, continue on!